shinyay/getting-started-with-zig/README.md

 > Zig is a general-purpose programming language and toolchain for maintaining robust, optimal and reusable software.

+> Zig is a minimal open-source, fully-featured systems programming language presented as a friendlier alternative to C. It has a minimal Rust-like syntax but maintains C’s simplicity.

 ## Demo

 ## Features